gluschenko/launcher/README.md

 `WindowsVersions` - List of available versions (displays on downloads page)

-`WindowsBuilds` - List of available installer (corresponds to the previous field)
+`WindowsBuilds` - List of available installers (corresponds to the previous field)

 ## Showcase